Zenk41/go-gin-htmx/README.md

 ## Project Overview

-A simple web application to manage to-do tasks, built with Golang, Gin framework, htmx for real-time interactions, and Firebase for authentication and data storage.
+A simple web application to manage to-do tasks, built with Golang, Gin framework, htmx for interactions, and Firebase for authentication and data storage.

 ## Features